pabloprf/MITIM-fusion/docs/installation.rst

    cp $MITIM_PATH/config/config_user_example.json $MITIM_PATH/config/config_user.json
    vim $MITIM_PATH/config/config_user.json

-``preferences`` in ``config_user.json`` also includes a ``verbose_level`` flag, which indicates the amount of messages that are printed to the terminal when running MITIM.
+Apart from machine configurations, ``preferences`` in ``config_user.json`` also includes a ``verbose_level`` flag, which indicates the amount of messages that are printed to the terminal when running MITIM.
 For debugging purposes, it is recommended a maximum verbose level of ``5``.
-For production runs, a minimum verbose level of 1 is recommended so that you only get important messages.
+For production runs, a minimum verbose level of ``1`` is recommended so that you only get important messages.
 ``preferences`` also allows a ``dpi_notebook`` value (in percent from standard), which should be adjusted for each user's screen configuration.

-For example, if TGLF is set up to run in the MIT *eofe7* machine, this means that, every time in the MITIM workflow when TGLF needs to run, it will access the MIT *eofe7* machine to do so, and therefore you must specify how to access the engaging machine:
+For example, if TGLF is set up to run in the *eofe7.mit.edu* machine, this means that, every time in the MITIM workflow when TGLF needs to run, it will access *eofe7.mit.edu* machine to do so, and therefore you must specify how to access the engaging machine:

 .. code-block:: console